Walter M. Scott

-Walter M. Scott (November 7, 1906, Cleveland, Ohio – February 2, 1989, Los Angeles, California) was a set decorator who worked on films such as The Sound of Music and Butch Cassidy and the Sundance Kid.
+Walter M. Scott (November 7, 1906 – February 2, 1989) was an American set decorator who worked on films such as The Sound of Music and Butch Cassidy and the Sundance Kid.

 Scott enjoyed a spectacular career in Hollywood, working on over 280 films.
 He won six Academy Awards for set decoration, and was nominated for an additional fifteen.

 He started off working in B-movies in 1939, and by 1945 he had graduated to higher profile projects such as The Dolly Sisters.

 His first Academy Award nomination came in 1950 for Joseph L. Mankiewicz's drama All About Eve.